VibeCheck: Using Active Acoustic Tactile Sensing for Contact-Rich Manipulation: Discussions

 \subsection{Effective frequency ranges}

 Frequency range selection is important for downstream tasks using active acoustic sensing in that it determines how fast we can complete sensing at a time step.
 More crucially, for some of our tasks, the frequency range affects the performance of our models.
-For most test sets, while the full range yields better results, we find that $0.02$ kHz to $9.19$ kHz generally has less degraded performance.
+For most test sets, while the full range yields better results, we find that $0.02$ kHz to $9.19$ kHz generally has less degraded performance, which is consistent with this range qualitatively containing more prominent frequency features.
 These findings suggest to us that if tuning to a specific task, a shorter sweep is often sufficient.